About ASCIA

 All of the three strategic focus areas listed above depend on utilising the clinical and academic expertise of ASCIA members and project management by ASCIA staff, working together with contractors.

-A new ASCIA Strategic Plan 2024-2026 is being developed in 2023, based on the Purpose, Strategic Focus Areas and Goals listed above, and findings from the ASCIA Priorities Report 2022-2023
+A new ASCIA Strategic Plan 2024-2028 has been developed, based on the Purpose, Strategic Focus Areas and Goals listed above, and is available at https://www.allergy.org.au/ascia-reports

 ASCIA is a member society of the World Allergy Organisation (WAO) and the Asia Pacific Association of Allergy, Asthma and Clinical Immunology (APAAACI).
 ASCIA is affiliated with the Royal Australasian College of Physicians (RACP) as a Specialty Society.